 CMCS' ECED continues to strengthen our model to help young children enter Kindergarten able to succeed in elementary school, which is the primary outcome that CMCS Head Start programs strive to accomplish.
-This report will focus on our second contract which provides Early Head Start and Head Start in center and home based options as well as Early Head Start in family childcare provider homes.
-CMCS' ECED staff members, specifically education directors and teachers utilize and implement a set of rigorous educational tools to create and consistently assess our classroom program.
-This starts with a research-based curriculum called the Creative Curriculum, and includes its accompanying ongoing online assessment instrument Teaching Strategies Gold (TSG).
+This report will focus on our first contract, which provides Early Head Start, and Head Start in the center and home-based options as well as Early Head Start in family childcare provider homes.
+CMCS' ECED staff members, specifically program administrators and teachers utilize and implement a set of rigorous educational tools to create and consistently assess our classroom program.
+This starts with a research-based curriculum called the Creative Curriculum and includes its accompanying ongoing online assessment instrument Teaching Strategies Gold (TSG).
 Brigance Inventories and the Ages and Stages-Social Emotional (ASQ-SE) questionnaires are used as our developmental and behavioral screening tools.

-For assessment of child and teacher interactions, we utilize the Classroom Assessment Scoring System (CLASS), and the Early Childhood Environmental Rating Scale (ECERS) to assess the classroom environment.
+For the assessment of child and teacher interactions, we utilize the Classroom Assessment Scoring System (CLASS), and the Early Childhood Environmental Rating Scale (ECERS) to assess the classroom environment.
 We also administer Infant Toddler Environmental Rating Scale (ITERS) in center-based childcare and Home Visiting Environmental Rating Scale (HOVERS) in home visiting.
-Due to the national health emergency Covid-19 we were unable to complete those assessments.
-During the 2020-2021 school year, we focused on providing high quality educational services to promote school readiness and positive program outcomes in the following ways:
+Due to the national health emergency Covid-19, we were unable to complete those assessments.
+During the 2021-2022 school year, we focused on providing high-quality educational services to promote school readiness and positive program outcomes in the following ways:

-We maintained the momentum in the usage of CLASS and Practice Based Coaching, this was done through both NYS Quality Stars and TEACHSTONE, the developer of CLASS.
+1. We maintained the momentum in the usage of CLASS and Practice-Based Coaching; this was done through both NYS Quality Stars and MY TEACHSTONE online Coaching Companion, the developer of CLASS.

-Within our School Readiness Committee, we added goals to account for remote learning, taking into the account the unique needs for children and families working as educational partners at home.
-We have school readiness goals across the domains of; approaches to learning, social emotional growth, physical growth, cognition, language and literacy, mathematics and family goals for pregnant women, infants, toddlers transitioning to preschool, three-year-olds and four-year-olds.
-With the advent of the CMCS Charter School we are able to provide an array of services from birth until Kindergarten.
+2. Within our School Readiness Committee, we added goals to account for remote learning, taking into account the unique needs of children and families working as educational partners at home.
+We have school readiness goals across the domains of; approaches to learning, social-emotional growth, physical growth, cognition, language and literacy, mathematics, and family goals for pregnant women, infants, toddlers transitioning to preschool, three-year-olds, and four-year-olds.
+With the advent of the CMCS Charter School, we are able to provide an array of services from birth until kindergarten.